Filipino Olympic athletes

 However, our Filipino Olympic athletes work hard nearly every day of the year, often with no recognition.
 To help us boost their morale on their socials, here’s a list of some of the most talented and hardworking Filipino Olympic athletes and why you should consider stanning them.

-1. Elreen Ando – 22-year-old first-time weightlifting Olympian
+1. Elreen Ando – 25-year-old weightlifting Olympian

 Elreen Ando didn’t expect to join the 2020 Tokyo Olympics.
-The 22-year old female weightlifter was aiming for the 2024 Olympic event to be held in Paris.
+The then-22-year old female weightlifter was aiming for the 2024 Olympic event to be held in Paris.
 However, due to the continental quota, she became the Philippines’ weightlifting representative at the 2020 Tokyo Olympics alongside Hidilyn Diaz, competing in the women’s 64kg event.

 While she didn’t initially expect to show up on the world’s biggest sporting stage, Ando managed to place 7th.
 At a point during her competition on 27 July, she was even in play for a bronze medal.